ajlabuc/meCLIP/README.md

----
-output:
-  html_document: default
-  pdf_document: default
----
 ## Overview of meCLIP

-meCLIP is method to identify m^6^A residues at single-nucleotide resolution using eCLIP.
+meCLIP is method to identify m<sup>6</sup>As residues at single-nucleotide resolution using eCLIP.
 It uses the Snakemake workflow management system to handle analysis of the resulting sequencing reads.
-The meCLIP analysis pipeline requires minimal input from the user once executed and automatically generates a list of identified m^6^As along with a report summarizing the analysis.
+The meCLIP analysis pipeline requires minimal input from the user once executed and automatically generates a list of identified m<sup>6</sup>As along with a report summarizing the analysis.
 The following steps outline installation of Snakemake and execution of the meCLIP workflow.

 ### Requirements

 If installed as recommended, the pipeline automatically handles the installation of required software.
 For reference, the following programs are used by meCLIP:

-    Unix / Linux based operating system (tested with Ubuntu 18.04.4 and OS X 10.15) FastQC (v0.11.7)
+    Snakemake (v5.14.0)
+    FastQC (v0.11.7)
     UMI-tools (v1.0.0)
     cutadapt (v2.8)